antonfrancois/Demeter_metamorphosis/examples/1_registration/GALLERY_HEADER.rst

 Registration examples
 =======================================================

-The examples below shows different types of metamorphosis.
+The examples below shows how to make simple registrations with Demeter-Metamorphosis.